Querétaro (city): Notable sites

-The Teatro de la Republica (Theatre of the Republic) was built between 1845 and 1852 and originally called Teatro Iturbide.
+The Teatro de la República was built between 1845 and 1852 and originally called Teatro Iturbide.
 In 1867, the court martial of Maximiliano I and his generals, Miguel Miramón and Tomás Mejía sentenced the three to death.
 The Constitution of 1917 was promulgated here.
 In 1922, the governor of Querétaro state changed the name to its current one in honor of the 1917 event.
 The theatre is primarily used for acts and ceremonies on the state, national and international levels, such as the swearing in of the state's governor.

 The city still contains a number of mansions from the colonial era, most of which have been converted into a number of uses.
-One of these is the La Casa de la Zacatecana (The Zacatecana House) on Independencia 51, which has been restored as a museum to show what many of these mansions were like.
+One of these is the La Casa de la Zacatecana on Independencia 51, which has been restored as a museum to show what many of these mansions were like.
 Associated with this house as well as others are stories about love, murder and retribution.
-Another of these houses is the La Casa de la Marquesa (Marquesa House), which was an opulent residence that now serves as a hotel.
+Another of these houses is the House of the Marquess (Marquesa House), which was an opulent residence that now serves as a hotel.
 The courtyard is in the Mudéjar or Spanish Moorish style, with Moorish arches and patterned walls.
 This area serves as the hotel's lobby.

 The Emperor Maximilian Memorial Chapel is on top of the Hill of Bells where Emperor Maximilian died.